im-github-training/1-introduction-to-github/.github/steps/2-step.md

 !['git status'](/.images/shell/2-step-shell-6.svg)

-As expected, Git noticed the change to the *working directory*, namely, that we deleted our files.
+As expected, Git noticed a change to the *working directory*, namely, that we deleted our files.

-Helpfully, Git also tells us what command restores the file, `git restore`.
+Helpfully, Git also tells us what to do to restore the files, use `git restore`.

 Let's give it a try: